nanoutils/nanoutils/docs/docs/methods.md

 ## `path`

-Retrieves a value of `object` by a given path
+Retrieves value from `object` by a given path

 ```js
 import { path } from 'nanoutils'